JcromeroP/JcromeroP/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am an 8th semester Systems Engineering student.
-I am good at backend development with Java, Spring Framework, Spring Boot and frontend development with React to complete the Full Stack role.
-I love learning and creating something new, productive, innovative and creative.
+I'm a tenth-semester Systems Engineering student.
+I'm proficient in backend development with Java, Spring Framework, and Spring Boot, and frontend development with Angular to perform as a full-stack developer.
+I'm passionate about learning something new every day and riding a bike.

 * **I'm interested in backend development**
 - 🌱 I'm currently improving every day...
 - Java
-- React js
+- Angular
 - 👯 I'm looking forward to collaborating on open source projects.
 - ✔ Ask me about anything, I'll be happy to help, only if the ball is in my court! 😉<br>
 - Outside of tech, I love 🎵 listening to music and 🌴 exploring the outdoors.